-During the winter of 2011 and 2012 an archaeological indoorwas conducted in two reconstructions of the same house from the Viking Age built in Denmark.
-Both houses were inhabited, and they were made of with thatched roofs and a in the centre of the house.
+During the winter of 2011 and 2012 an archaeological indoor environment experiment was conducted in two reconstructions of the same house from the Viking Age built in Denmark.
+Both houses were inhabited, and they were made of wattle and daub with thatched roofs and a fire in the centre of the house.
 The purpose of the experiment was to examine the living conditions inside the houses during 15 weeks in wintertime.
 The purpose of this paper is to introduce the experiment and present the results achieved.

 Sites and test conditions